Ir al contenido

 There is a dangerous temptation forming in the software engineering industry right now: The assumption of absolute competence.

-But I've learned that this is a critical architectural flaw.
 Just because the AI fixed the five most obvious errors doesn't mean the system is secure.
-It usually just means those major errors are no longer obscuring the microscopic vulnerabilities hiding underneath.
+It usually means those major errors are no longer obscuring the microscopic vulnerabilities hiding underneath.
+And in 2026, as Agentic AI gets integrated into every enterprise stack, the teams that don't build adversarial audit layers are the ones that fail in production.

 "Retar a la IA" (Recursive Adversarial Auditing)